Thurston Twigg-Smith: Biography

 In 1961 Twigg-Smith took control of the financially ailing paper with the help of outside investors.
 It became financially profitable.
 In 1993 it was bought by a regional subsidiary of the Gannett Company for $250 million.

 Twigg-Smith founded the Persis Corporation in 1967, originally named "Asa Corporation (Hawaii)" after his ancestor.
 Persis Corporation philanthropy includes Honolulu Museum of Art Spalding House (formerly The Contemporary Museum, Honolulu), Friends of Opal Creek, Goodale Farm, Hawaii Theatre Center, Historic Hawaii Foundation, the Laniakea Foundation, the Lyman House Memorial Museum, Punahou School, and Yale University.
 Thurston Twigg-Smith was a major supporter of non-profit service organizations and of the arts, and in 1997 he was named Hawaii's Philanthropist of the Year.
 The Yale University website notes:"Thurston Twigg-Smith has long been an enthusiastic patron of both artists and art museums," says Susan Vogel, the Henry J. Heinz II Director of the gallery.
 "Since 1991, when he joined the Yale Art Gallery's governing board, he has given us 38 important contemporary works, among them such masterpieces as Diebenkorn's 'Ocean Park No. 24' and Wayne Thiebaud's 'Drink Syrups.'
 And 80 more are promised.
 It gives us great pleasure to share with our visitors the spirited and often witty works of art that have charmed this collector's 'Hawaiian Eye.'"

+Twigg-Smith and Laila Twigg-Smith purchased Twin Farms, the 300-acre estate in Barnard, Vermont, which was previously the home of Nobel Laureate Sinclair Lewis and journalist Dorothy Thompson.
+They used it as a vacation home until turning it into a resort in 1993.

 Twigg-Smith died on July 16, 2016.